 About Habitat for Humanity International

-Founded in Americus, Georgia, USA, in 1976, Habitat for Humanity today operates around the globe and has helped build, renovate and repair more than 600,000 decent, affordable houses sheltering more than 3 million people Austin.
+Founded in Americus, Georgia, USA, in 1976, Habitat for Humanity today operates around the globe and has helped build, renovate and repair more than 600,000 decent, affordable houses sheltering more than 3 million people.

 Our Local History

 Habitat for Humanity Okaloosa County was established in 1991 by a group of local businessmen that saw a need for better living conditions for the working families in our community.
 In 1993 the first Habitat home was completed in Baker, Florida.
 For the past 26 years Habitat for Humanity has been building stronger lives for mothers, fathers and children in our neighborhoods.

-At the end of 2017 fifty eight homes have been completed with more than 115 children’s lives changed for the better.
+At the end of 2018 sixty-one homes have been completed with more than 122 children’s lives changed for the better.
 Offering a hand-up, not a hand-out, the Habitat mission enables the American dream to become a reality for families that often times would not be able to succeed without assistance.